 5. Some people suffer from luggage separation anxiety.
 This isn’t a joke.
 Passengers have various reasons for wanting to keep their luggage with them.
 For some it’s time, such as they don’t want to wait at baggage claim, and for others it’s a fear of their bags getting lost or damaged.

 6. People don’t follow the rules.
 Even though passengers are supposed to limit their carry on bags to two per person, they don’t.
 Look around the next time you fly and you’ll see.
+You will also observe people sneak bags on or past busy employees.

 7. One bag up and one bag down.
 I’ve seen one person fill up an entire bin.
 It’s not fair to your fellow passengers.
 Unless you’re sitting at a bulkhead or first row, please place only one bag in the bin and the other under the seat in front of you.